Mammoth Tusk 2-80E

 BX-00

-Weight: 31.9 (LOW END) 32.4g (HIGH END)
+Weight: 31.9 (LOW END) 32.2g (HIGH END)

 Blade Design: Mammoth Tusk is a Variant/Echo of Hells Scythe, sharing a similar shape but with intentional imbalance and flattened contact points.

-Attack vs. Attack: Tusk Mammoth delivers weak hits in Attack matchups.
+Attack vs. Attack: Mammoth Tusk delivers weak hits in Attack matchups.
 Its modified shape lacks the aggression of the original Hells Scythe.
 While setups using Taper may have a chance at winning in the endgame, achieving consistent results is difficult.

 Attack vs. Stamina/Defense: Its effectiveness depends on the user.
 On setups like Flat, it performs inconsistently and struggles to land strong hits.
 However, Taper or Point setups offer slightly better performance.
 For more aggressive builds, 1-60 or 7-60 Ratchets are ideal.

-Stamina Use: Tusk Mammoth is not viable for stamina-based strategies due to its imbalanced design and poor metal weight distribution, which cause it to destabilize and lose.
+Stamina Use: Mammoth Tusk is not viable for stamina-based strategies due to its imbalanced design and poor metal weight distribution, which cause it to destabilize and lose.

-Defense Use: Defensively, Tusk Mammoth is a nerfed version of Hells Scythe.
+Defense Use: Defensively, Mammoth Tusk is a nerfed version of Hells Scythe.
 It no longer possesses strong counterattack recoil potential, making it vulnerable to most Attack types.

 Strengths:

-Versatility: If optimized correctly, Tusk Mammoth can be used in various setups depending on the blader's launch style and skill.
+Versatility: If optimized correctly, Mammoth Tusk can be used in various setups depending on the blader's launch style and skill.
 However, this is also a double-edged sword due to its inconsistent performance.

 Weaknesses: